 Migraine Workplace Horror Stories

 Migraine attacks are known to negatively impact many aspects of everyday life, one of which is how we function in the workplace.
-Migraine prevalence has been shown to peak between the ages of 25 and 55 years, which coincides with the time that most individuals with migraine are most likely to be employed.1,2 Migraines not only affect our overall productivity, but also how we are treated by our coworkers and our superiors.
+Migraine prevalence has been shown to peak between the ages of 25 and 55 years, coinciding with the time when most individuals with migraines are most likely to be employed.1,2 Migraines not only affect our overall productivity but also how we are treated by our coworkers and our superiors.
 So, we asked our Facebook community if they had any migraine workplace horror stories to share.
 Here is what some of our community members had to say: